 - Directional Changes - How easily are the bow's directional changes accomplished?
 How do they sound when playing legato, detache'?

 - Overall Palette - Does the bow offer a wide range of tone colors and articulations, altering with changes in pressure, speed, vibrato?
 Poor bows sound pretty much the same, no matter how they are played.
 Fine bows respond to the players motions with a range of colors and sounds.
 How expressive does the bow allow the player to be?

 Carbon Fiber Bows

-The making of bows from synthetic materials has made extraordinary advances in the last 30 years!
+The craft of making of bows from synthetic materials has seen extraordinary advances in the last 30 years!
 Good news, when you consider the difficultly of obtaining fine pernambuco.
-Although pernambuco bows are still generally considered the best in the high-end market (with a few exceptions, such as the bows by Arcus), those looking to spend under $1,000.00 are finding that carbon fiber bows compete favorably in tone quality, and surpass pernambuco bows in balance, responsiveness, and playability.
+Although pernambuco bows are still generally considered the best in the high-end market (with a few exceptions, such as the bows by Arcus), those looking to spend under $1,000.00 are finding that carbon fiber bows compete favorably in tone quality, and often surpass pernambuco bows in balance, responsiveness, and playability.
 Companies like

 Carbon fiber bows should not be confused with

 fiberglass bows.
 Fiberglass is both less expensive and easier to work with than carbon fiber, but also lacks stiffness and is less desirable acoustically.
 There are some decent fiberglass bows on the market (suitable for beginners), but the most responsive and best sounding synthetic bows are carbon fiber.